betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

   * requirements, interfaces, languages changing under development
   * a feedback control system (complicated)
   * dealing with variety of safety contingencies

-The AGC software is available on GitHub.
-In all likelihood, it is the oldest (working) code on GitHub, part of the Virtual AGC Project.

 By the time this blog article is published, Tesla will have patented a new "AI CPU" to support autonomous nagivation of all Tesla cars.
 Its part of AutoPilot 3.0.
 Thats right,